victorcata/Guides/CSS/_smacss.md

 - Changes the Look & Feel of a module or layout
 - Like a module variation (sub-module) but indicate a JavaScript dependency
 - States are !important
+- Avoid a state affecting more than one module at a time

 ### Themes
 - Only for on-the-fly style changes